Marc Martel

-Marc Martel (born November 16, 1976) is a Canadian musician best known for his Queen covers and vocal resemblance to Queen frontman Freddie Mercury.
+Marc Martel (born November 16, 1976) is a Canadian musician widely known for his Queen covers and vocal resemblance to Queen frontman Freddie Mercury.
 He provided parts of Mercury's singing voice in the 2018 biopic film Bohemian Rhapsody.
 Based in Nashville, Tennessee, Martel formed the band Downhere in 1999 and now performs with the cover band One Vision of Queen.

 Early life and education

 He was born in Montreal, Canada, to Barbara Beresford and Michel Martel.
 He attended Briercrest College and Seminary in Caronport, Saskatchewan, where he met his roommate Jason Germain.
 With him and a few friends he formed the band Downhere.

 Career

 Downhere (1999–2012)

 Downhere (stylized as downhere) developed their sound while touring on behalf of Briercrest College.
 After four years of college, the band relocated to Nashville, Tennessee, where they signed with Word Records.
 Downhere went on to win multiple Juno Awards, Covenant Awards and a Dove Award.
 They released 10 albums, including On the Altar of Love, before going on hiatus effective January 1, 2013.